angel-Itech515/docu/VisualCEMS/Queries VC.md

 FROM y_2025 y
 ORDER BY dia DESC limit 1;

-select t.name,x.* from xt_configtags x left join tbtag t on idtag=id_parametro where name like '%%';
+select t.name,x.* from xt_configtags x left join tbtag t on idtag=id_parametro where name like '%.REF%';
 select * from xt_configtags where id_parametro in(select idtag from tbtag where name like '%%');
 ```
 ## Dades taules year